PalmenDev/shareMe-Social-media-app/README.md

 A social media app were I have used the techniques React.js with tailwindCss to make the Web GUI and Sanity as backend to work as a database for the created users, pins, comments and saved images.

-The web application is hosted at : https://palmmedia.netlify.app .
+The web application is no longer hosted

 For more information and documentation about the techniques follow these links below.